douglasgreen/outlines/computing/computer_science/computer_science.md

 -   Firewalls: These act as a barrier between a trusted network and an untrusted network, controlling incoming and outgoing network traffic based on security rules.
 -   Antivirus Software: Designed to detect, prevent, and remove malware.
 -   Encryption: Protecting data by converting it into a code to prevent unauthorized access.
--   Multi-Factor Authentication (MFA): This requires more than one method of authentication from independent categories of credentials to verify the user\'s identity.
+-   Multi-Factor Authentication (MFA): This requires more than one method of authentication from independent categories of credentials to verify the user's identity.
 -   Regular Software Updates: Keeping software up-to-date to protect against known vulnerabilities.

 #### Importance of Encryption

 Encryption plays a crucial role in cybersecurity.
 It is the process of encoding data or information in such a way that only authorized parties can access it.
-Encryption doesn\'t prevent interference, but it denies the intelligible content to a would-be interceptor.
+Encryption doesn't prevent interference, but it denies the intelligible content to a would-be interceptor.
 In the context of cybersecurity, encryption is used to protect:

 -   Data at Rest: Encrypting sensitive data stored on devices or servers.
 -   Data in Transit: Protecting data as it travels across networks, like the internet.